BrantHil/markdownStarterProject/Demo.md

 Seen below is the character selection screen where a use is able to load or create a new character
 ![](Pictures/DNDCharacterSheetCharacterSelectScreen.png)
 ## The Character Information Screen
 This is the bulk of the program, where users are able to input and change the information related to a DND character.
-The sheet also includes the standard stat proficiencies calaculated.
+The sheet also includes the standard stat modifiers calaculated.
 ![](Pictures/DNDCharacterSheetCharacterInformationScreen.png)
+### Upon adding this example to my demo I had plenty of time to look over what I had done previously and how much I could improve upon it, some important details are missing from the sheet as well as the poorly designed selection screen.